-El Dorado County Transit Authority is responsible for certifying the plan to ensure it meets the statutory requirements set forth by 49U.S.C 5329 and regulatory requirements set forth by CFR Part 673.
-The Agency Safety Plan was certified by El Dorado County Transit Authority, on November 5, 2020.
+El Dorado County Transit Authority is responsible for certifying the plan to ensure it meets the statutory requirements set forth by 49 U.S.C 5329 and regulatory requirements set forth by CFR Part 673.

 Record of Revisions

 Version Number Section/Pages Affected Reason For Change Date Issued 1 1-17 New Document 11/5/2020 2 Safety Performance Targets and minor revisions Updates 11/4/2021 3 Safety Performance Targets and the addition of the Safety Team Updates and compliant to Bipartisan Law 12/1/2022 4 Safety Performance Targets and the addition of Training Requirements Updates and Improvements 11/2/2023 5 Major updates to language, Safety Team Requirements; Safety Performance Targets; inclusion of safety Risk Reduction Program and major written updates.
 Revisions to ASP to meet U.S.C 5239 and CFR 49 673 12/05/2024